 Parents may seek a place for their child outside of their normal age group.
 An application should be made to the Admission Authority for the school you wish to apply for.
 The decision will be made on the basis of the circumstances of each case and in the best interests of the child concerned.
 The right of appeal does not apply if a place is offered at the school but it is not in the preferred age group.
-For further information and advice please contact the Admissions Authority for the school you wish to apply for.
+For further information and advice please contact the Admissions Authority for the school you wish to apply for or see the WSCC website Admission outside normal year group.

-Do special rules apply to twins and children of multiple births?
+Do special rules apply to twins and multiple births?